joelpurra/talkie/README.md

   </p>

   <p>
-    In case you have no voices for TTS installed at all, try installing [US English Female Text-to-speech (by Google)](https://chrome.google.com/webstore/detail/us-english-female-text-to/pkidpnnapnfgjhfhkpmjpbckkbaodldb).
+    In case you have no voices for TTS installed at all, try installing <a href="https://chrome.google.com/webstore/detail/us-english-female-text-to/pkidpnnapnfgjhfhkpmjpbckkbaodldb">US English Female Text-to-speech (by Google)</a>.
 This should enable at least US English websites to be spoken by Talkie.
   </p>

 <details>